oceantime/mFrame/docs/An_Introduction_to_GCanvas.md

 ## 1. Why

-The project of GCanvas was started in 2013.
+The project of WmCanvas was started in 2013.
 At that time, canvas animation running on a mobile app was really a nightmare(at least in most cases).
 A few severe problems prevented developers utilizing the canvas in a wide way:
 - slow performance
 - bad compatibility(especially on Android)
 - lack of completeness of canvas APIs

 To solve the problems mentioned above, we decided to write a cross-platform solutions and provide APIs in JavaScript fully aligned with HTML5 canvas APIs.
 To ensure the performance, C++ with OpenGL ES appears to be the only way.

 Time has passed, powerful mobile hybrid frameworks such as ReactNative/Weex have become popular, but Canvas/WebGL has been scarcely implemented on these frameworks.
-So we have GCanvas integrated into the most popular framework to provide high performance canvas APIs.
+So we have WmCanvas integrated into the most popular framework to provide high performance canvas APIs.

 ## 2. How

-In short, the principle of GCanvas is quite simple:
+In short, the principle of WmCanvas is quite simple:
 - intercepts draw calls of canvas
 - reforms these draw calls and transfer them to render core implemented in C++
 - runs OpenGL ES APIs per draw calls

-The below diagram shows the high-level design of GCanvas:
+The below diagram shows the high-level design of WmCanvas:

 ![GCanvas_HLD](http://git.cn-hangzhou.oss-cdn.aliyun-inc.com/uploads/gcanvas/gcanvas/4c1e9581af4a374331cd3afb4c7db84d/GCanvas_HLD.png)